erc-reveal/erc-reveal.github.io/publications.md

 subtitle: Our research outputs
 ---

 **Partiti, E**.
+(Accepted/In press). _Global convergence through European Union value chain regulation and voluntary standards_.
+Forthcoming in Fahey, E. (Ed.), _Modelling the dynamics of convergence and divergence of the EU in the World_.
+Oxford: Hart Publishing.
+Available as [TILEC Discussion Paper No. DP 2019-025](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3499603).

+**Partiti, E**.
 (Accepted/In press). _Trust in global governance: Ensuring trustworthiness of transnational private regulators_.
 N.Y.U.
 Journal of International Law and Politics, 52(1).
 Previous version available at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3406716).

 **Borowicz, M. K.** (2019). _Contracts as Regulation: the ISDA Master Agreement_.
 Paper presented at the [36th Annual Conference of the European Association of Law and Economics](https://eale.org/conference/eale-2019-tel-aviv/general-information).